Heads of International Research Organizations

-Heads of International Research Organizations (HIROs) is an organization composed of directors of International Research Organizations.
+Heads of International Research Organizations (HIROs) is an organization composed of directors of International Research Organizations focussed on Health, Care and Wellbeing.
 It was established by Harold Varmus in 1998.
-Representatives from United States, Canada, China, EU, India, South Africa, and South Korea.
+Representatives from United States, Canada, The Netherlands, China, EU, India, South Africa, and South Korea.
 The members include director of NIH, Wellcome Trust, Korea Health Industry Development Institute (KHIDI).

+In February 2013, HIROs oversaw the creation of the Global Research Collaboration for Infectious Disease Preparedness (GloPID-R) to act as a coordinating instrument for global research funders in the realm of pandemic response.